Jon Jones: Domestic violence arrest

 In the early hours of September 24, 2021, a day after Jones was inducted into the UFC Hall of Fame for his fight with Alexander Gustafsson at UFC 165, police were called to the Caesars Palace resort hotel in Las Vegas, Nevada, responding to a domestic incident.
-According to a police report obtained by news site MMA Fighting, a 911 call was made by a hotel security guard when Jones' youngest daughter requested help, claiming there was a domestic incident between Jones and his fiancée, Jessie Moses.
-Cops arrived in minutes, cutting Jones off as he was attempting to flee the scene.
-Officers detained Jones and began to investigate the situation.
-While officers detained Jones, others went to the room to further investigate and get Moses' side of the story.
-When they arrived to the room, they observed her with blood on her face and clothing, and with a bump on her lip, consistent with someone who had been struck.
-Moses stated that Jones had left the hotel to go out with friends while Moses and their children went to sleep, and that when Jones returned, he was belligerent, became agitated, and pulled her hair.
-She claims that the hair pulling was the extent of the physicality between the two, and claimed that the blood on her face and clothing was from chapped lips.
+According to a police report obtained by news site MMA Fighting, a 9-1-1 call was made by a hotel security guard when Jones's youngest daughter requested help, saying there was a domestic incident between Jones and his fiancée, Jessie Moses.
+Police arrived, cutting Jones off as he was attempting to flee.
+When investigating the room, they observed Moses with blood on her face and clothing, and with a bump on her lip.
+Moses said that Jones had left the hotel to go out with friends, and when he returned, he became agitated and pulled her hair.
+She said that the hair pulling was the extent of the physicality between the two, and that the blood on her face and clothing was from chapped lips.
 She also declined a temporary protective order against Jones.
-Police stated that while he was being detained, a belligerent Jones headbutted the hood of the patrol vehicle, leaving a dent, they claimed Jones had made threats and challenged the arresting officers to a fight, and that Jones had said he could break free from the handcuffs.
-No attempts at a fight were followed through on, however, and Jones was placed under arrest peacefully after the investigation concluded.
-He was taken to the Clark County jail where he was charged with one count of domestic battery, a misdemeanor, and one count of tampering with a police vehicle, a felony.
+Police stated that while Jones was being detained, he headbutted the hood of the patrol vehicle and made threats, saying he could break free from the handcuffs.
+Jones was arrested after the investigation, taken to Clark County jail, and was charged with one count of domestic battery, a misdemeanor, and one count of tampering with a police vehicle, a felony.
 His bail was set at $16,000.

 Jones posted bail approximately twelve hours after his arrest and was due to be arraigned in court on October 26.
-Four days after his arrest, Jones posted an Instagram video of himself lifting weights, with the caption saying “I have way too much trauma to consume alcohol, my brain simply can't handle it anymore.
-I will leave alcohol in my past forever.”
+Four days after his arrest, Jones posted an Instagram video of himself lifting weights, with the caption saying "I have way too much trauma to consume alcohol, my brain simply can't handle it anymore.
+I will leave alcohol in my past forever."
 Three weeks after the arrest, Jones was banned from entering Jackson Wink MMA gym by his coach, Mike Winkeljohn, where Jones had been training since 2009.
 On December 16, it was revealed that the domestic battery charge against Jones was dropped.
 As for the felony tampering with a police vehicle charge, Jones pleaded no contest and was ordered to pay $750 in restitution, attend anger management therapy, and was given a court order to stay out of any and all legal trouble.